Ox Emerson: After football

 Finally retiring in 1939, Emerson returned to Detroit, working in the personnel department of the Ford Motor Company and coaching at Wayne State University.
 During World War II he served his country in the U.S. Navy in 1942 and attained the rank of lieutenant commander.
 He served on the aircraft carrier USS Block Island, which was sunk in the Atlantic by German submarine U-549.
 Transferred back to the United States, Emerson coached the Naval Air Station Corpus Christi team until his discharge.

-He stayed in Corpus Christi coaching Alice High School and Del Mar Junior College until he was offered the freshman coaching position at the University of Texas at Austin in 1951.
+He stayed in Corpus Christi coaching Alice High School and Del Mar Junior College until he took the freshman coaching position at the University of Texas at Austin in 1951.
 Emerson remained at Texas until the end of the 1956 football season and returned to high school coaching in the Austin, Texas area.
 In 1976, he coached football and taught American history at St. Louis Catholic School until his final retirement in 1985.